Mexico Birding Tour

 End of tour and Departure

 We will start our day with breakfast and then say our farewells.
 We will also exchange e-mail addresses so we can all keep in contact in the future and even send each other some cool trip photos.
-We will say our goodbyes at the Huatulco International Airport, and everyone will depart on their homeward or onward flights.

 Do you have a quick question about this birding tour?
 Speak to a specialist at